Americana Roots of California Folk-Rock — Commentary

 I’ll meet you on God’s golden shore.

-Excerpt: “John Hardy (was a Desperate Man)” (Traditional, arranged by A.P.
-Carter), performed by the Carter Family, May 10, 1928.
-Source: Smithsonian Anthology of Folk Music, produced by Harry Smith.
+This excerpt, “John Hardy (was a Desperate Man)” (Traditional, arranged by A.P.
+Carter) was performed by the Carter Family on May 10, 1928.
+Source: Anthology of American Folk Music produced by Harry Smith.

-Harry Smith’s Anthology of Folk Music was widely heard by musicians and inspired the American urban and rural folk revival of the late 1950s and early 1960s.
+The Anthology was widely heard by musicians and inspired the American urban and rural folk revival of the late 1950s and early 1960s.
 “The Anthology was our bible,” 1950s folk revival artist Dave Van Ronk wrote in 1991.

 The Carter Family band from Maces Spring, Virginia consisted of A.P.
 (Alvin Pleasant Delaney) Carter (1891-1960), Maybelle Carter (1909-1978), and Sara Carter (1898-1979).
 The Carter Family is considered to be one of the most important and influential music groups in the history of American music.
 The group, with various family members involved (including June Carter, who later married Johnny Cash), has been active for over 70 years.
 The Carter’s songs and distintive style of singing and guitar accompanyment strongly influenced later musicians, especially Woody Guthrie, The New Lost City Ramblers, and Joan Baez.
 Most of the lead vocals were done by Sara; Maybelle played guitar and autoharp.